Ceridan/github-reactions-extension/README.md

 ![image](https://user-images.githubusercontent.com/408149/116781318-c3ac7480-aa8a-11eb-9683-56a976e9eedd.png)

 > Important notice.
 This extension is using [GitHub API](https://docs.github.com/en/rest/reference/reactions) to get reactions for each issue.
 GitHub API has [rate limits](https://docs.github.com/en/rest/overview/resources-in-the-rest-api#rate-limiting).
 This means how much requests we can send to GitHub API by hour.
+>
-Currently extension supports only unauthorized requests.
+> __The extension supports only unauthorized requests at the moment__.

 ## How to build an extension